Richmond.gov.uk

 While an evacuation is considered last resort, they can happen.
 A gas leak, for example, might lead to the emergency services evacuating your street.

-It is worthwhile putting together a grab bag of all essential items you might need in a hurry, as you may be out for a long time.
+It is worthwhile putting together a grab bag of essential items you might need in a hurry, as you may be out for a long time.

 Some items you may want to include are: